ronioncloud/ArkaneDev-WinPass11/README.md

 If you want to develop for WinPass11, take a look at CONTRIBUTING.md to see how to get your changes merged in.

 ## License
-WinPass11.WinService is licensed by project-winpass11 under the Apache License. (see LICENSE).
+WinPass11-auto is licensed by winbyte under the Apache License. (see LICENSE).
 The usage of third-party packages and programs is determined by the terms of their individual licenses.

 ## Old Repository